funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Service.md

 ```
 #### Description
 [](description-start)
-Attempts to resets the saved map data at the given index.
+Attempts to reset the saved map data at the given index.
 [](description-end)

 #### Parameters